urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/6-pokes.md

 `on-agent` arm, which will just print an error message to the terminal if it's a nack, and otherwise do nothing.
 Sometimes you'll want your agent to do something different depending on whether the poke failed or succeeded (and therefore whether it's a nack or an ack).
+As stated in the [Precepts](/docs/development/precepts#specifics): "Route on wire before sign, never sign before wire.".
+Thus we first test the
-In that case, you'd typically first test the `wire` so you can tell what the `%poke-ack` was for.
+`wire` so you can tell what the `%poke-ack` was for.
 You might do something
 like: